psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

-> ⚠️ This addon is currently in **ALPHA**.
-Features and data WILL change!
+⚠️ This addon is currently in **BETA**.
+Features and data are still changing !
 Getting closer to release.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.